 8 Of The Best Uses Of Red Thyme Essential Oil

-Essential oil from thyme has antiseptic properties because about 20 to 54 percent of its components is thymol.
-This is why you find thyme oil in many brands of toothpaste and mouthwashes.
+The essential oil from thyme has antiseptic properties because about 20 to 54 percent of its component is thymol.
+This is why you find thyme oil in many brands of toothpaste and mouthwash.
 It provides protection against cavities and plaque on your teeth, and it kills harmful bacteria and infections in your mouth.
 Thymol is also a fungicide and is often used in antifungal creams and hand sanitizers.

-There are more than 300 varieties of thyme with distinct chemotypes, and they can thrive in a wide range of soil, environment, and climates.
-The various types of thyme plant might look similar on the outside, but their chemical properties and respective health benefits are quite different.
+There are more than 300 varieties of thyme with distinct chemotypes, and they can thrive in a wide range of soils, environments, and climates.
+The various types of thyme plants might look similar on the outside, but their chemical properties and specific health benefits are entirely different.
 Thyme essential oil's main components are alpha-pinene, alpha-thujone, alpha-terpinene, beta-pinene, beta-caryophyllene, borneol, carvacrol, camphene, linalool, para-cymene, and thymol.
-Thyme essential oil has a strong, deep fragrance that is warm and spicy.
+Thyme essential oil has a robust and deep fragrance that is warm and spicy.

 Oil from thyme is best known for its effectiveness in relieving stress, and it is used widely in aromatherapy.
-If you massage some diluted oil onto your temples, neck, or chest, or if you breath in its aroma, you can relieve your stress.
-Your anxiety will subside, your mood will become more positive, making you feel more energetic.
+If you massage some diluted oil onto your temples, neck, or chest, or you breathe in its aroma, you can relieve your stress.
+Your anxiety will subside, and your mood will become more positive, making you feel more energetic.

 Red thyme essential oil is a potent treatment for people who suffer from chronic coughs.
 Taking antibiotics for a cough can produce harmful side effects on your organs.
 Thyme oil is a better way to soothe these symptoms.

 If you have not been able to get rid of your cough for a while, even after taking antibiotics, then you should try using thyme essential oil.
-Strong antibiotics can harm your stomach, heart, kidneys, liver or eyes, but with thyme oil, you will not suffer these side effects.
-This oil can calm a cough and treat infections relating to your chest, which includes your larynx, pharynx, lungs and bronchi.
+Strong medicines can harm your stomach, heart, kidneys, liver, or eyes, but with thyme oil, you will not suffer these side effects.
+This oil can calm a cough and treat infections relating to your chest, which includes your larynx, pharynx, lungs, and bronchi.

 Red thyme essential oil is a potent treatment against intestinal worms.
 Worms can enter the body in various ways.
 Getting rid of these worms is not that easy to do.

 These worms can be killed by thyme essential oil.
 Tapeworms and roundworms are particularly susceptible to this treatment.
-It is also effective on stubborn worms like hookworms and maggots in open wounds.
+It is also useful on stubborn worms, like hookworms and maggots in open wounds.

 Thyme essential oil can balance the level of progesterone; the increased level of progesterone provides many benefits to the body.
 Low progesterone levels afflict men and especially women, and a low level has been known to contribute to problems like infertility, depression, PCOS, and abnormal levels of other hormones.
 Thyme oil can help the body regain its natural balance of hormones.

-In addition, using thyme essential oil is a healthier solution than using artificial methods of treating hormones, like hormone replacement therapy, which can lead to an addiction to prescription drugs, development of other diseases while masking their symptoms, and other harmful side effects.
-Thyme oil can also delay the onset of menopause because hormones are stimulated; symptoms that are associated with menopause like mood swings, insomnia, and hot flashes can be relieved because thyme oil rebalances hormonal levels naturally.
+Additionally, using thyme essential oil is a healthier solution than using artificial methods of treating hormones, like hormone replacement therapy, which can lead to an addiction to prescription drugs, development of other diseases while masking their symptoms, and other harmful side effects.
+Thyme oil can also delay the onset of menopause because the hormones are stimulated; symptoms that are associated with menopause, like mood swings, insomnia, and hot flashes, can be relieved because the thyme oil rebalances the hormonal levels naturally.
 Thyme oil can be taken safely by children and adults in regular amounts of food or as a medicine for a short time.

 It can reduce the risk of blood clots and protect your heart.
 Red thyme essential oil infuses energy into your body and helps you stay active.
 Your increased activity keeps your heart healthier.

-Thyme oil is a drug-free and natural way to cure infections, detoxify the body, decrease anxiety and cure insomnia.
+Thyme oil is a drug-free and natural way to cure infections, detoxify the body, decrease anxiety, and cure insomnia.
 This is the ideal treatment for the common cold.
-The effects on a cold are amazing, and the most important thing is that it is a natural solution that is free from harmful chemicals that is usually found in synthetic medicines.
+The effects on a cold are amazing, and the most important thing is that it is a natural solution that is free from harmful chemicals that are usually found in synthetic medicines.

-In more serious situations, too much gas can endanger your life.
+In more dangerous situations, too much gas can endanger your life.
 Because of this, the gas must be dealt with quickly.
-Thyme oil has antispasmodic and carminative properties, and it can stimulate a downward movement of the gas to force it out (an upward movement can be extremely harmful) while preventing the gas from building up again.
+Thyme oil has antispasmodic and carminative properties, and it can stimulate a downward movement of the gas to force it out (an upward move can be extremely harmful) while preventing the gas from building up again.